Originally posted on March 26, 2018, updated on January 2022

 Based in Cumberland, Vancouver Island, Forbidden Bike Company is a small brand of experienced mountain bike engineers and designers building a HPP trail bike.
-Started in 2017, the brand recently released its first model, the Druid.
+Started in 2017, the brand released its first model, the Druid.
 That was followed by the Dreadnought and the brands own EWS and downhill World Cup team, the Synthesis.

 Kermode Cycles is a boutique operation making custom bicycles of all kinds.
 Kermode is now located in Vancouver, B.C., but the name maintains the brands connection to its northern B.C. roots.
 With experience building track, mountain, and all other kinds of bikes, Kermode’s Instagram is always documenting the next unique build.

 KindHuman is a made to order bike company based in Toronto that offers complete bikes.
 Kindhuman offers stock sized frames and gives customers the controls on choosing the groupset and components the bike is built with.
 Kindhuman have road, gravel and cyclocross models to choose from with the frames painted in Canada.

 Knolly Bikes has been building mountain bikes in Vancouver since 2002.
 With a focus on quality manufacturing, durability, and founder Noel Buckley’s background in engineering, Knolly’s are built tough to thrive on the notoriously tough North Shore trails.
 While carbon fibre frames have recently been added to the line, there are no plans to stop making the alloy frames Knolly built its reputation on.